wenkokke/NLQ/QUESTIONS.md

 ## March 26th

+  * What is the gain from also having a structural box operator without any residuation rules?
+Perhaps investigate axioma for cut specified to diamond (or box).

+  * How would one relate work in LG with the work in the corner working with constants (e.g. B and C) in Barker and Shan's NL_CL.

+  * Create an axiomatisation for Baker and Shan's NL_CL in Agda.

+  * Look at the types for quantifiers and see if there actually is a problem.

   * Because in the structured version of **LG** there are many proofs for every proof in **RM**, due to the gradient from unstructured to maximally structured translations of formulas, I am wondering what the benefit is of using **LG**.
 Does it net you better proof search?
 I hardly think so.
-All I can see is that it forces some residuation to take place before some introductions, but I think that **RM** already offers such guarantees, as you can hardly residuate an operator you have not introduced yet.
+All I can see is that it forces some residuation to take place before some introductions, but I think that **RM** already offers such guarantees, as you can hardly residuate an operator you have not introduced yet. *That's true.
+Not really a problem, though.*

   * Jeroen's code uses iterative deepening depth-first search to find proofs in **LG**, and I cannot find a piece of code responsible for determining the maximum search depth.
 Is there an algorithm which can be used to determine the maximum proof size, given a sequent?
-   If not, it should be noted that Jeroen's code does not guarantee that there aren't any proofs for a certain sequent of a deeper depth.
+    If not, it should be noted that Jeroen's code does not guarantee that there aren't any proofs for a certain sequent of a deeper depth. *Yes.
+Perhaps it doesn't.*

+  * Should I submit my TYTLES paper anonymously? *Yes.
+Probably.
+And submit to the student session as well.
+And send an email asking if that's okay.*

+  * What would be the preferred way of describing LG in a brief manner?

 ## March 17th